Dugite: Distribution and habitat

 P. affinis is found in southern parts of Western Australia and in remote coastal parts of western South Australia.

 The dugite occupies a wide variety of habitats ranging from coastal dunes and heathlands to shrub lands and woodlands.
 It also appears to thrive in heavily degraded habitats such as golf courses, industrial areas, and open agricultural farmlands.

 The dugite has increased in population since the opening up of its natural habitats and introduction of the house mouse due to the mouse being a main food source for it.
 In the Perth metropolitan area, the dugite is one of the most common snakes found next to buildings.
 In areas of human population, the snake will take temporary shelter under concrete slabs, fibro sheeting, roofing tin, and such, although in more natural habitats, it will shelter under rocks and in abandoned termite mounds.
 It also burrows during the winter.

 Behaviour

-In the wild, dugites may be sheltering beneath logs or rocks.
+In the wild, dugites may be sheltering beneath logs and rocks.
 When disturbed, they are very shy and often slither away, but they will defend themselves if cornered.
 The species is diurnal.
-On hot days, activity occurs mainly in the morning, and to lesser extent in the afternoon.
+On hot days, activity occurs mainly in the morning, and to a lesser extent in the afternoon.

 Diet

-P. affinis, like most snakes, are carnivores, eating lizards, others snakes, mice and rats.
+Like all snakes, P. affinis is carnivorous, eating lizards, other snakes, mice and rats.